 You dig right in and enjoy – just like a stuffed pepper.

 Stuffed Pattypan Squash

 - 1/4 cup pumpkin or sunflower seeds

 - 1/4 cup chopped parsley

 - Set your grains to cook in a small pot on the stove if you don’t already have some ready to go.

-- Slice the top off the pattypans and using a spoon, scoop out the insides and reserve.
-If needed, make a TINY slice off the the bottom of the squashes as well to help them stand upright.
+- Slice the top off the pattypans, and using a spoon, scoop out the insides and reserve.
+If needed, make a TINY slice off the bottom of the squashes as well to help them stand upright.

 - Coarsely chop the reserved squash filling.

 - Heat a saute pan over medium heat with the oil.
 When hot, add the garlic and onion.
 Cook for two minutes, then add in the broccoli, chopped squash, and lemon zest, and salt to taste.
 Cook for another 4-5 minutes.